Why is the size of anion is larger than the parent atom?

 The only difference between an atom and its ions is the number of electrons that surround the nucleus.
 Because the nucleus can’t hold the 18 electrons in the Cl- ion as tightly as the 17 electrons in the neutral atom, the negative ion is significantly larger than the atom from which it forms.

-READ ALSO: What are the benefits of cucumber to man?
+READ ALSO: What happened to the lost city of Atlantis?

 What is the difference between atomic size and ionic size?